1945 VPI Gobblers football team

 The 1945 VPI Gobblers football team represented Virginia Polytechnic Institute in the 1945 college football season.
 The team was led by their head coach Herbert McEver and finished with a record of two wins and six losses (2-6).
+This was VPI's first season since 1942 after the suspension of the football program at the institute during the 1943 and 1944 seasons due to the Second World War.